talltom/pier/README.md

 ##### Parameters
 * Day must be specified as a ISO 8601 date [YYYY-MM-DD]

+#### Options
-* -e [optional] - explode time series into multiple attributes
+* -e --explode Explode time series into multiple attributes
+* -s --suppress Suppress areas where floods have receded (recommended)

 ##### Output
 * geojson feature collection representing polygons of all districts which experienced flooding on the specified day